hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 Isn't this code used only when running console through `red` executable?

-[15:15:20](#ETNv-GtPqvr4DDc9ZkjmKkKcBj77S3DCSZoCCBgAEn0) <hiiamboris (NOT THIS ONE)>: ah.. right, I forgot you're modifing the launcher itself Ì†ΩÌ∏É
+[15:15:20](#ETNv-GtPqvr4DDc9ZkjmKkKcBj77S3DCSZoCCBgAEn0) <hiiamboris (NOT THIS ONE)>: ah.. right, I forgot you're modifing the launcher itself üòÉ

 [15:15:25](#CvpXqfUCcM-kqtEfh4Wee0-Xg6B1M-JASM0saAu4L_g) <loziniak (Maciej ≈Åozi≈Ñski)>:
 btw `console` and `q` is clear :-)